jeremyckahn/js-project-starter/README.md

 You should make sure to update the [JSDoc](http://usejsdoc.org/) annotations as you work.
 To view the formatted documentation in your browser:

 ```
+npm run doc
 npm run doc:view
 ```

-This will generate the docs are run them in your browser.
-If you would like this to update automatically as you work, leave the task running in your shell and run this task in a second shell:
+This will generate the docs and run them in your browser.
+If you would like this to update automatically as you work, run this task:

 ```
-npm run doc:watch
+npm run doc:live
 ```

 ## Versioned releases